GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 -----END PRIVATE KEY-----
 ```

-we need this file for jans-passport `keyPath` config.
+we need this file for passport `keyPath` config.

 ## Testing at RP application